 The best piano player ever is Vladimir Horowitz, born in 1903 and died in 1989.
-There is a solid case to be made for Vladimir Horowitz to be crowned the greatest pianist of all time.
+However, there is a solid case to be made for Vladimir Horowitz to be crowned the greatest pianist of all time.

 1. Stevie Wonder

 What famous musician was blind?
 That’s right; it’s Stevie Wonder.
-He is one of the most famous blind piano player and musician of all time.
+He is one of the most famous blind piano players and musicians of all time.
 Born in 1950, Stevie Wonder became blind shortly after his birth.